Fannon/mobo/examples/init/form/SCHEMA.md

                 }
             ]
         },
+        "allOf": {
+            "$ref": "#/definitions/schemaArray"
+        },
+        "anyOf": {
+            "$ref": "#/definitions/schemaArray"
+        },
         "oneOf": {
             "$ref": "#/definitions/schemaArray"
         },
+        "not": {
+            "$ref": "#"
+        },
         "$extend": {
             "type": "string",
             "description": "This references another mobo json file.
 It will be included through inheritance, all existing attributes in the parent object will be overwritten."
         },
         "$reference": {
-            "type": "string",
+            "type": "object",
             "description": "For internal use only!
-After inheritance is applied, $extend will be replaced through $extend.
+After inheritance is applied, $extend will be replaced through reference.
 (For keeping info on the heritage)"
         },
         "$filepath": {
             "type": "string",